Skip to content

 “The stop and inquiry must be reasonably related in scope to the justification for their initiation.
 Typically, this means that the officer may ask the detained a moderate number of questions to determine his identity and to try to obtain information confirming or dispelling the officer’s suspicions”

 Berkemer v.
-McCarty, 468 U.S. 420, 439-40 (1984)
+McCarty, 468 US 420, 439-40 (US Supreme Court 1984)

-Expansion of the stop’s scope & length
+Expansion of stop: scope & length

-Limited scope: The scope of a stop is “strictly tied to and justified by the circumstances” for the initial stop:
+Limited scope: The scope of a stop is “strictly tied to and justified by the circumstances” for the initial stop.

 “In essence, Article I, Section 10 of the Minnesota Constitution requires that each incremental intrusion during a traffic stop be tied to and justified by one of the following: